Ten Reasons Why a COVID-19 TRIPS IP Waiver Is Unwarranted

 10. A TRIPS Waiver Is The Wrong Way To Pursue Vaccine Diplomacy

 The economic, trade, and foreign policymaking of the previous administration was, to put it kindly, chaotic.
-Assertions that Canadian steel or European cars constituted national security risks, alongside withdrawing the United States from the Trans-Pacific Partnership, which was poised to anchor U.S. trade relations with friendly nations throughout the Pacific region, to name just two instances, constituted grave and unforced geostrategic errors.
+Assertions that Canadian steel or European cars constituted national security risks, alongside withdrawing the United States from the Trans-Pacific Partnership, which was poised to anchor U.S. trade relations with friendly nations throughout the Pacific regions, to name just two instances, constituted grave and unforced geostrategic errors.
 It is perfectly appropriate that the Biden administration is seeking to restore America’s image as a reliable, dependable, supportive, and empowering partner in international affairs.
 And it is absolutely right to recognize the COVID-19 pandemic as an opportunity to restore America’s positive image on the global stage.
 (In fact, properly conceived, the situation provides a world-historical moment to shift the global narrative against a repressive regime whose behavior was complicit in making this a far worse global crisis than it ever should have been.)

 However, the way to seize the moment is by solving the problem, not by signing on to abrogating IP rights.
 The U.S. government should recognize its challenge not as producing enough COVID-19 vaccines and therapeutics to meet U.S. needs, but as supporting the manufacturing of enough to meet global demand.
 In February 2021, the Biden administration provided an initial $2 billion contribution to COVAX, with a commitment to release an additional $2 billion through 2021 and 2022, of which the first $500 million will be made available when existing donor pledges are fulfilled and initial doses are delivered to advanced-market commitment (AMC) countries.
 Thus far, COVAX has been able to secure at least 2 billion doses, The Economist notes, enough to protect health-care workers and the oldest and most vulnerable in all 192 of its members.